Royal Lao Navy: Fleet organization

-By April 1975, Royal Lao Navy strength peaked at 500 Ratings and enlisted men led by Commander Sinthanavong Kindavong, who manned a single river flotilla totalling 42 light vessels, divided since the mid-1950s into a patrol squadron (Escadrille Fluviale du Haut Mekong – EFHM) and a squadron-sized transport section (Séction de Transports Fluviaux du Laos – STFL).

-Throughout its existence, the MRL received technical and training assistance mainly from France and the United States, who also supplied river patrol boats and transportation craft to equip their patrol and transport squadrons respectively.
+By April 1975, Royal Lao Navy strength peaked at 500 Ratings and enlisted men led by Captain Sinthanavong Kindavong, who manned a single river flotilla totalling 42 light vessels, divided since the mid-1950s into a patrol squadron (Escadrille Fluviale du Haut Mekong – EFHM) and a squadron-sized transport section (Séction de Transports Fluviaux du Laos – STFL).
+Throughout its existence, the MRL received technical and training assistance mainly from France and the United States, who also provided river patrol boats and transportation craft to equip their patrol and transport squadrons respectively.

 Most of the Laotian Navy river assets were stationed permanently at Chinaimo Naval Base, with secondary riverine stations set along the Mekong at Luang Prabang, Pak Lay, Thakhek, Savannakhet, Paksé and Khong Island.
 Besides its tiny surface fleet, the MRL was also unique in its genre for not maintaining a permanent Naval Infantry branch or even specialist combat diver/Marine Commando units.